Circle in the Sand: Music video

 The accompanying music video for the song was directed by Peter Care in Half Moon Bay, California and features Carlisle singing with various beach scenes in the background.
 The video mirrors the lyrical content with "cold wind", "tide moves in", and "waves crash" throughout.
-It makes effective use of video editing tricks by displaying different images of Carlisle and the surf on large sheets of paper hanging on a clothes line, with waves crashing in the background.
+It makes effective use of video editing effects by displaying different images of Carlisle and the surf on large sheets of paper hanging on a clothes line, with waves crashing in the background.
 The combined effect gives the semblance of a video-based collage.

 The music video uses the single edit version of the song and was released by MCA Records in March 1988.
 Universal Records later posted the video for free viewing on YouTube in March 2007.